sagarsv04/LinuxKernelModule/README.md

 - Open a terminal in project directory      : make (to build both kernel and user module)
 - Load the kernel module use                : sudo insmod dev_ps.ko
 - Unload the kernel module use              : sudo rmmod dev_ps
+- Run user code                             : sudo ./user

 - Above two commands should print messages in kern.log (Use: tail -f /var/log/kern.log)

+- Older commit didn't register device automatically, in such case we can manually make a node as follows:

 - To register a new device/node which will point to our dev_ps
 - cd /dev/ (dev contains nodes to all the devices on the system)